Awethon/awethon.github.io/content/posts/scala-wrappers.md

 **\+** Doesn't get complicated no matter how many wrappers are composed.
 **\+** It's possible to make initialization look like with mixins.
 **\+** Easy to use with Tagless Final.
 **\+** Doesn't require any libraries to use.

 Cons:
 **\-** All the methods of a trait have to be overridden in a wrapper.
 **\-** It's possible to compile code with super.method() instead of x.method().
 **\-** StrictLogging gets wrapper class instead of implementation by default.
-It makes it hard to find source of log in case where wrapper is used for many implementations.
+It makes it hard to find the source of log in case where wrapper is used for many implementations.
-**\-** A wrapper loses implementation type after wrapping making it impossible to call methods specific to implementation.
+**\-** A wrapper loses implementation type after wrapping making it impossible to call methods specific to the implementation.

 ### Tofu Mid

 Pros:
-**\+** No need to call original method directly.
+**\+** No need to call an original method directly.
 Less boilerplate.
 **\+** Has dsl for initialization that is easy to use.

 Cons:
 **\-** It's possible to compile code with super.method().
 **\-** The same problem with StrictLogging as for classic wrapper class.
 Tofu provides Logging type class but its implementation is too specific.
 **\-** Mid wrapper also loses original type.
 **\-** Even though all the methods of a trait have to be overridden, it's much easier with mid. `x => x` or in other words `identity` is enough.
-**\-** One type parameter type have to be introduced to do initialization.
+**\-** One type parameter type has to be introduced to do initialization.
 It won't work automatically with type KVDao[F[_], K, V] or similar.
-**\-** The annotation that derives ApplyK have to be added to a class or have to be derived it manually.
+**\-** The annotation that derives ApplyK has to be added to a class or has to be derived manually.
-**\-** ApplyK cannot be derived if at least one of methods returns anything other than F[...].
-So it won't be derived if a trait has constant method like `def groupId: String` or method that returns fs2.Stream.
+**\-** ApplyK cannot be derived if at least one of the methods returns anything other than F[...].
+So it won't be derived if a trait has a constant method like `def groupId: String` or a method that returns fs2.Stream.
-**\-** Its usage is limited to TF algebras and only to them.
+**\-** Mid usage is limited to TF algebras and only to them.

 ## Conclusion

 Although usage of Mid reduces boilerplate in wrappers it adds boilerplate in `ApplyK` derivation and temporary one type parameter introduction cases.
-Usage of Mid is very limited and cannot be used as universal wrapping approach unless you have ideal Tagless Final application which is a rare thing in reality.
+Usage of Mid is very limited and cannot be used as a universal wrapping approach unless you have an ideal Tagless Final application which is a rare thing in reality.

-I would personally recommend to use classic wrapper classes.
+I would personally recommend using classic wrapper classes.